-Fortunately, we have some advice to help you keep on track.
-Following are seven tips for holding fast to your goals for 2016.
+Following are seven tips for holding fast to your goals for 2019.

-If (or should we say, when) your enthusiasm for your resolutions begins to flag, you may need to re-evaluate them.
-It could be you selected the wrong goals.
+If — or more likely “when” — your enthusiasm for resolutions begins to flag, re-evaluate those pledges.
+Perhaps you selected the wrong goals.

-For example, maybe you should lose weight but really aren’t motivated to do so right now.
-In that case, making weight loss a resolution could be a recipe for failure.
+For example, maybe you should lose weight, but aren’t motivated to do so now.
+In that case, making a weight-loss resolution can be a recipe for failure.
 Instead, focus on a goal that excites you.

 Or, perhaps you’ve picked vague goals that are difficult to gauge.
 Eating healthy sounds good, but what does that mean?
-Instead, break down your goal into smaller, actionable steps.
+Instead, break down goals into smaller, actionable steps.

 - Stop eating after 8 p.m.

-Whatever your goal, making sure that your resolution is specific and practical can increase your likelihood of following through.
+Whatever your goal, making sure resolutions are specific and practical can increase your likelihood of following through.

-While you’re reassessing your resolutions, you may want to consider paring the list as well.
-Having too many resolutions in place at one time can be overwhelming and tax your willpower.
+When reassessing resolutions, consider paring your list as well.
+Having too many resolutions in place at one time can tax your willpower.

-If you can’t bear to part with any of them, consider working on them one at a time.
-Focus on one resolution a month, or wait until you master a habit before adding another one into the mix.
+If you can’t bear to part with any resolutions, consider working on them one at a time.
+Focus on one resolution a month, or wait until you master a habit before taking on another problem area.

-To really make your resolutions stick, write them down.
+To really make resolutions stick, write them down.
 That’s according to a study conducted by Gail Matthews at Dominican University of California.
-She found that those who write down their goals are significantly more likely to achieve them compared with those who simply think about what they want to accomplish.
+Matthews found that people who write down goals are significantly more likely to achieve them compared with people who simply think about what they hope to accomplish.

-You can go one step further and send those written goals to a friend.
-While writing goals is helpful, the Dominican study noted that making a public commitment to a resolution is related to even greater accomplishment.
+Go one step further and send your written goals to a friend.
+The Dominican University study noted that making a public commitment to a resolution is related to even greater accomplishment.

-Depending on your resolution, you may find it helpful to simply post your plans on Facebook or other social media sites.
-That means everyone will know if you fail, and that potential for embarrassment may be enough to keep you motivated.
+Depending on your resolution, consider posting it on Facebook or other social media sites.
+That means everyone will know if you fail, and the potential for embarrassment may be enough to keep you motivated.

-Don’t stop at sharing goals with your friends.
-Keep them updated on your progress as well.
+Don’t stop at sharing goals with friends.
+Keep those folks updated on your progress as well.

 6. Stay positive

-The next time you’re tempted to think, “There is no way I can make it through the day without a cigarette,” try to shift your thinking to something more positive.
-Focusing on the idea that you can’t do something makes it more likely that you won’t do it.
+It’s inevitable that you’ll have thoughts such as, “There is no way I can make it through the day without a cigarette.”
+When that happens, try to shift your thinking to something more positive.
+Focusing on the idea that you can’t do something makes it more likely you won’t do it.

 The athletes who fed upbeat thoughts to their brains improved more than those who didn’t.
 They also had fewer interfering thoughts and were able to focus more on what they were learning.